-If your application is accepted, it is likely you will be asked to attend an assessment centre which provides an ideal opportunity for you to learn more about the firm and what working for them will be like, as well as for them to get an idea about you.
+If your application is accepted, it is likely you will be asked to complete some online assessments and then attend an assessment centre (virtual or in-person), which provides an ideal opportunity for you to learn more about the firm and what working for them will be like, as well as for them to get an idea about you.
 Many firms also make use of case study interviews.
 These will test your ability to process information, solve problems and work as part of a team.
 Some solid preparation beforehand can help improve your chances.

 When should I apply?